sentclose/sentc-docs/docs/src/guide/module-bundler.md

 });
 ````

-The following example shoes the use in webpack 4 when packing it in node with another framework like vue, react, etc.,
+The following example shows the use in webpack 4 when packing it in node with another framework like vue, react, etc.,
 where the build process and transpiling is happened.

 - Install the webpack copy to copy the wasm file to your public directory during build time: